joycemegumi/fashion-trend-clustering/README.md

 ```
 python main.py --task show_similar_models --model_id {MODEL_ID} --dpt_number {DPT_NUMBER} --transfer_model {TRANSFER_MODEL}
 ```
 When making this call, the library first opens the dictionary of most similar models.
-If the argument --model_id is not provided, one model id is picked randomly, and the most similar items is returned returned.
+If the argument --model_id is not provided, one model id is picked randomly, and the most similar models is returned.

-For example, to get...
+For example, to get the most similar models to model (a pair of hockey skates), based on Inception_Resnet_V2

 ## Roadmap